Pointivo/APIDocs/docs/reference.rst

         "cameraViewResourceId": 1003
     }

 Once submitted, processing will begin immediately.
-Project status can be obtained by querying the `Get project`_ API endpoint.
+Project status can be obtained by querying the `Get Project`_ API endpoint.